La Brea Avenue: Route

 The southern terminus of La Brea Avenue is at its intersection with Century Boulevard in Inglewood.
 It is a continuation of Hawthorne Boulevard in the South Bay area of Los Angeles County.
 It continues north through the View Park-Windsor Hills, Ladera Heights, and Baldwin Hills neighborhoods.
 It also passes through the eastern low Baldwin Hills mountain range, by Kenneth Hahn State Recreation Area and the remnant Inglewood Oil Field.

 Further north, La Brea passes through Crenshaw and the West Adams neighborhood, and then through the Central Los Angeles area with the Mid-City West, Park La Brea, and Hancock Park neighborhoods.
 It is the dividing border of eastern West Hollywood and the city of Los Angeles.

 The northern end of the avenue is just north of Franklin Avenue, at the foot of the Hollywood Hills in central Hollywood.

 At Century Boulevard, La Brea transitions southward into Hawthorne Boulevard that later includes California State Route 107 and ultimately terminates at Palos Verdes Drive West in the Rancho Palos Verdes.

 Transportation

+Entrance to the Wilshire/La Brea station.

 Metro Local lines 40 and 212 operate on La Brea Avenue.
 Line 212 serves the majority of La Brea Avenue and Line 40 starts at Florence Avenue.

 An elevated light rail station for the Metro E Line is located at the intersection with Exposition Boulevard in the West Adams neighborhood.
 Another light rail station for the Metro K Line at Downtown Inglewood is located nearby within Florence Avenue in the city of Inglewood.

-An underground station for the Metro D Line at Wilshire Boulevard is currently under construction and is due to open in 2025.
+An underground station for the Metro D Line is located at Wilshire Boulevard.